benoitdemaegdt/TGVmax/README.md

 ```
 python3 -m venv env
 ```
+It should create an `env` directory at the root of the project.
+This directory will contain all the python packages needed for running the application.

 3/ activate the virtual environment
 ```
 source env/bin/activate
 ```
+You should see a `(env)` at the beginning of each line of your CLI.

 4/ Install dependencies using pip3 :
 ```
 pip3 install -r requirements.txt
 ```

+5/ Download the latest release of [Firefox geckodriver](https://github.com/mozilla/geckodriver/releases)

+Unzip the file and move it to `./env/bin`.
+Selenium will be able to find it and start a browser session.

 ### Launch the app
 First, you have to edit the `app.py` file with the travel you want the bot to look for.